-4. CASE STUDY
+5. CASE STUDY

-To investigate new ways that printmakers could exploit digital technologies and robotics to adapt and develop traditional etching methods, we conducted a case study with artist lan Chamberlain, who has built his creative expertise in drawing and etching.
+To investigate new ways that printmakers could exploit digital technologies and robotics to adapt and develop traditional etching methods, we conducted a case study with the renowned etcher lan Chamberlain.
 Due to the exacting nature offered by both digital software and robotic hardware, the research also looks to consider if new techniques could be realised that were previously problematic or impossible to obtain through traditional practices.